carmandomx/project2_conway/README.md

 # Live demo

-Please include here a link to your [live demo](https://tabex94.github.io/LIFEfromzero) This demo is deployed from the same P.R. repo.
+Please include here a link to your [live demo](https://tabex94.github.io/LIFEfromzero) (This demo is deployed from the same P.R. repo)

 # Requeriments
 You need to use the same version of node that we use in class and no external dependices can be used.
 This means no frameworks or libraries.